 Contact hours: 60 Classroom, 180 Clinical.
 Previously learned content will be reinforced and expanded upon.
 Students will focus on patient-centered evidence-based care across the lifespan with emphasis on the child-bearing experience and care of patients with multi-system health conditions.
 Varied clinical experiences will allow the students opportunities to apply essential nursing knowledge, skills, and attitudes to provide safe patient-centered care.
-180 contact hours of clinical will be included.
 Prerequisites: NUR 1028, NUR 1021.
-The following are co-requisite if not previously completed: NUR 2031.
 Professional Fee: \$800.

-NUR 2048 Nursing Role Integration - 8 hours (3 hours didactic, 5 hours clinical) (Fall,
+NUR 2048 Nursing Role Integration - 8 hours (3 hours didactic, 5 hours clinical) (Fall, Spring)

 Contact hours: 45 Classroom, 225 Clinical.
 Previously learned content will be reinforced and expanded upon.
 Students will focus on patient-centered evidence-based care across the lifespan with emphasis on patients with emergent health conditions, triage, and disaster/mass casualty planning.
 This course will focus on the application of advanced concepts and skills central to professional nursing with an emphasis on the nursing domains of leadership, management of care, professionalism and servant leadership.
 Varied clinical experiences will allow the students opportunities to apply essential nursing knowledge, skills, and attitudes to provide safe patient-centered care.
-A preceptor experience is included in the course with 135 contact hours of clinical to allow the student to safely transition into the role of the professional nurse.
-225 contact hours of clinical will be included.
+A preceptor experience is included in the course with 120 contact hours of clinical to allow the student to safely transition into the role of the professional nurse.
 Prerequisites: NUR 2038, NUR 2031.
 Professional Fee: \$800.

-NUR 2052 NCLEX Preparation - (2 hours) (Fall, Spring)
+NUR 2052 NCLEX Preparation - (2 hours) (Fall, Winterfest, Spring, Summer)

-Contact Hours: Hybrid.
+Contact Hours: 30 hours didactic.
 This course is designed to prepare students for the NCLEX-RN® licensure exam.
 NCLEX Preparation Transition to Practice is a senior level course designed to assist students in assimilating core nursing content as they prepare to sit for the NCLEX®-RN licensure exam and enter practice.
 It promotes student success by providing opportunities to improve and develop study skills through guided intense preparation and interactive critical thinking activities.
-The course builds on the student's understanding of the core content presented in Hurst's Critical Thinking and Application NCLEX Review program.
+The course builds on the student's understanding of the core content presented in an NCLEX review program.
 The course aids the student in enhancing their critical reasoning and communication skills based on best practices.
 Prerequisites: NUR 2038, NUR 2031.
 Professional Fee: \$200.